 He shook his head.
 "Not yet.
 I have business to attend to first."

-The blade cut through the demon’s arm and into its chest.
-The knife fell to the ground, and Arthur felt his blade chipping against its ribs.
+The blade cut through the demon's arm and into its chest.
+The athame fell to the ground, and Arthur his blade chipping against its ribs.

 It kept punching, launching inhumanely powerful blows against his face with its remaining hand.
 Black ichor was flowing from the other stump, covering Arthur's shirt and skin.